MillionConcepts/pdr/supported_datasets.md

   - MAG REDRs, RDRs, and most housekeeping data
   - MIMI EDRs and RDRs
   - RADAR ABDR, ASUM, BIDR, LBDR, SBDR, and STDR
-    - *Note: Some ASUM products do not read correctly from their PDS3 labels.
-A fix for this is planned.
-They can be opened correctly from their PDS4 labels.*
   - RPWS REFDRs, RDRs, and DDRs
     - *Note: The RDR LRFULL tables include a MINI_PACKET_HEADER column which uses an illegal data type and could not be parsed.*
   - RSS gravity, occultation, solar, and bistatic experiments